cran/photobiologyFilters/README.md

 #> [53] "zomei_filters"
 ```

-Please, see the *User Guide* or documentation for the names of other
+Please, see the *User Guide* or help pages for the names of other
 vectors of names for materials, suppliers, and regions of the spectrum.

 Summary calculations can be easily done with methods from package